Wargal Saraswati Temple: The Temple

 Many families visit the temple for their children's akshara abyasam ("learning ceremony").
 Meals are provided for free to all devotees at the temple premises, a practice referred to as nitya annadanam.

 Vasant Panchami and Sharad Navratri festivals are celebrated at the temple every year.
 The Navratri mula nakshatram ("birth star of Goddess Saraswati") is the most auspicious day for worshiping Saraswati devi.
 During this day, special rituals are performed at the temple.

-Veda pathashala
+Veda Paathashala

 The temple has a Veda paathashaala (a school specializing in the tradition of Vedic recitation) on its premises where many students learn the Vedas.